 The European Council for Theological Education (ECTE) is a subject-specific quality assurance network related to the discipline of theology and to the practices of theological education and serving evangelical theological education and its stakeholders.

 The ECTE (formerly the European Evangelical Accrediting Association – EEAA) was officially founded by the delegates of 23 institutions on October 31, 1979, at St. Chrischona (Switzerland).
 To date, approximately 80 institutions have joined forces with the ECTE.
 The work of the association is carried out by a Council, a General Secretary and a staff team.
 It is funded by its members fees and governed by a General Assembly of member institutions that meets on a bi-annual basis.

-The ECTE is registered in Germany, operates out of its office in Italy, and serves a constituency comprised mainly of European institutions of evangelical theology (together with a number of institutions from the Middle East).
+The ECTE is registered in Germany, operates out of offices in Italy, Switzerland, Germany and Ireland, and serves a constituency comprised mainly of European institutions of evangelical theology (together with a number of institutions from the Middle East).
 Each institution reflects its own national culture, history, and ecclesiological affiliation and contributes to the wealth of experience and diversity in European theological education.

 The ECTE aligns its operations with European quality assurance standards, being sensitive to higher education issues in Europe and encouraging institutions to adapt to national situations.
 The ECTE also cultivates a meaningful relationship with European and international stakeholders and seeks to enhance the quality in theological education on their behalf.